evertjr/WSL-Dev-Environment/README.md

 You can also install all locally installed extensions inside WSL by going to the Extensions view and selecting Install Local Extensions in WSL.
 [![Extension](https://code.visualstudio.com/assets/docs/remote/wsl/wsl-disabled-extensions.png "Extension")](https://code.visualstudio.com/assets/docs/remote/wsl/wsl-disabled-extensions.png "Extension")

-- NOTE ABOUT NPM INSTALLS (INCLUDING: yarn eslint --init): For some reason (probably NTFS limitation) VS Code locks your project folders so npm can't rename them while the editor is open, so **you need to close VS Code before running npm installs**.
+- NOTE ABOUT NPM INSTALLS (INCLUDING: yarn eslint --init): For some reason (probably NTFS limitation) VS Code locks your project folders so npm can't rename them while the editor is open, so if you receive permissions errors during installations of npm packages **you need to close VS Code and retry from terminal**.
 The good news is that running `code .` again will open VS Code in the same state as before. *ps: This limitation will not happen in WSL 2*.

 **Tip: You can access the linux filesystem from Windows explorer using `\\wsl$`**